BASS_RecordStart

 Multiple simultaneous recordings can be made from the same device on Windows XP and later, but generally not on older Windows.
 Multiple simultaneous recordings are possible on macOS and iOS, but may not always be on Linux.

-On macOS and iOS, the device is instructed (when possible) to deliver data at the period set in the HIWORD of flags, even when a callback function is not used.
+On macOS, the device is asked to deliver data at the period set in flags (or lower), even when a callback function is not used.
 On other platforms, it is up the the system when data arrives from the device.

 On macOS and iOS, this function may succeed but only capture silence when recording permission has not been granted.
 The AVCaptureDevice authorizationStatusForMediaType method (or the AVAudioSession recordPermission method on iOS) can be used to check the permission status.